HomeGuidesAPI ReferenceRelease notes

 Supported file types

-SWE supports CSV, Parquet, and JSONL file types.
-Ensure your files meet the required format for successful processing.
+PERWISE® supports CSV, Parquet, and JSONL file types.
+Please ensure your files meet the required format for successful processing.

 🚧